Using WOULD to Be Polite in English (with Examples)

 • Would you mind if I asked you a few questions?

-• Would you please send me the details of the contract?
+• Would you please send me the contract details?

-• Would you be able to finish the report by the end of the week?
+• Would you be able to finish the report by Friday?

-• Would you please turn down the TV, I’m trying to sleep.
+• Would you mind turning down the TV?
+I’m trying to sleep.

 • Would you like me to give you a lift to the station?

-• Would you like to go for a walk with us?
+• Would you like some help with your homework?

 • Would you like me to show you around the city?

-• Would you consider taking a break?
-I feel a bit peckish.
+• Would you consider taking a short break?

 • Would you like to explore other options?

-• Would you be willing to collaborate on this project?
+• Would you be willing to work on this together?

-• I would like to try a vegetarian option.
+• I would like to try the vegetarian option.

-• I would choose the yellow dress over the black one.
+• I would choose the blue dress over the black one.

-• I would like to discuss this in person if you don’t mind.
+• I would like to discuss this in person, if possible.

-• If I were you, I would accept that job offer.
+• If I were you, I would accept the offer.

-• If you would consider my proposal, I would be delighted.
+• If you would consider my proposal, I would be grateful.

 • If you would prefer, I could arrange a meeting.

-• Would you prefer to sit by the window or the aisle?
+• Would you prefer the window seat or the aisle?

-• Would it be alright if we rescheduled our meeting?
+• Would it be alright if we rescheduled the meeting?

-• Would you be able to assist me with this project?
+• Would you be able to help me with this task?

-• Would it be possible to get an extension on this project?
+• Would it be possible to get an extension?

-• Would you be willing to share your thoughts on this?
+• Would you be willing to share your opinion?

 Discover more from My Lingua Academy